handmadecode/quill/README.md

 Note that the latest release of Cobertura is from February 2015, and that it doesn't work with classes compiled for Java 11 or newer (the tool can however still be run with Java 11).
 Consider using the [JaCoCo Additions plugin](#jacoco-additions-plugin) instead for code coverage.
-Because of this, the Cobertura plugin is *not* applied by the 'all' plugin or by the 'core' plugin; it must always be applied explicitly.
+Because of this, the Cobertura plugin is *not* applied by the 'core' plugin.

 ### Usage